P4T12ICK/Sigma2SplunkAlert/README.md

 # Requirements
 Sigma2SplunkAlert needs Sigma for converting the Sigma detection rules into Splunk searches.
 Sigma needs to be installed and part of the environment variables.
 Furthermore, Python >= 3.5, PyYAML and Jinja2 is needed.
+The Sigma2SplunkAlert was tested with Splunk version 7.2.5.
+If you find some incompatibility to previous Splunk versions, open an issue and I will try to add the support as soon as possible.

 # Usage
 ````